justindisney/nemex/readme.md

 ## nemex

-This is the official repository for nemex – a tiny app that helps you to track and curate ideas and projects.
+[UNOFFICIAL] A tiny app to track and curate ideas and projects.
 It’s self-hosted and based on markdown.

 More info: [nemex.io](http://nemex.io)

 ### About the development

-This repository marks the beginning of a complete rewrite.
-Currently, all the PHP sources have been re-written from scratch and the JavaScript sources have been cleaned up a bit.
-Further clean up of the JavaScript sources, image assets and HTML markup will follow.
+The official nemex project doesn't seem to be getting much attention, so this project is intended to make general improvements to nemex for anyone who might find it useful.

 ### Usage